galaxyproject/galaxy-hub/content/events/2022-10-EGD/index.md

 - **ELIXIR Galaxy Implementation Study (IS2021)** meeting,
 - **European Galaxy Days (EGD)**, talks, discussions and updates, including ELIXIR-Galaxy community meeting, and CoFest,
-- **EuroScienceGateway (ESG)** kick-off, an EU-funded project to build a network of national Galaxy servers and Pulsar endpoints in European clouds and HPC centers.
+- **EuroScienceGateway (ESG)** kick-off, an EU-funded project to build a mature network of national Galaxy servers and Pulsar endpoints in European clouds and HPC centers.

 <br><br>